- Academic Affairs

 VICE CHAIR - Seth Himelhoch, MD, MPH

-After serving 9 years as IRB Chair, I was asked to serve as an IRB Vice Chair with complete focus on initiating and directing the Clinical Research Training and Mentoring Program (CRTMP).
+After serving nine years as IRB chair, I was asked to serve as an IRB vice chair with complete focus on initiating and directing the Clinical Research Training and Mentoring Program (CRTMP).
 This new HRPP/HPRO program is designed to help improve the quality of human subjects research by means of person-to-person mentoring of selected investigators in the seven UMB professional schools.
-The CRTMP provides customized instruction to meet the unique needs of the PI and his/her research staff on a protocol-by-protocol basis, including assistance in navigating CICERO and complying with GCP and research regulations to facilitate IRB approval.
+The CRTMP provides customized instruction to meet the unique needs of the principal investigator and their research staff on a protocol-by-protocol basis, including assistance in navigating CICERO and complying with GCP and research regulations to facilitate IRB approval.